A-SunsetMkt-Forks/Z-Anatomy-/README.md

 - Contributors, please, conform to https://www.conventionalcommits.org/en/v1.0.0/ for better automatic contribution (commit without sudo to success)
 - .blend original source : https://github.com/LluisV/Z-Anatomy/tree/PC-Version?tab=readme-ov-file lbl654225

-- lbl654225 source seems to have been modified (no Startup.blend anymore + only bones are provided -> retrieval ancient downloaded source Startup.blend) -> be careful with any modification.
-From now, the reference file is  Startup.blend :  sha256sum  9de642d94eb00ffe19c2f1e1ae27f2042269951d86e6689a7eb925369b32a86d  of size 291 Mo in CLI terminal, with ls -lh (not in graphic explorer), tested compatible with Blender 3D v3.6
+- Le20250729 : lbl654225 source seems to have been modified (no Startup.blend anymore + only bones are provided -> retrieval ancient downloaded source Startup.blend) -> be careful with any modification.
+From now, the reference file is  Startup.blend :  sha256sum  9de642d94eb00ffe19c2f1e1ae27f2042269951d86e6689a7eb925369b32a86d  of size 291 Mo in CLI terminal, with ls -lh (not in graphic explorer), tested compatible with Blender 3D v3.6, incompatible with Blender v4.5 (location ... all centered objects)

 - Pages fails to provide Startup.blend -> will be available by Google Drive [#173](/../../issues/173) (cf main website https://moueza.github.io/Z-Anatomy/ )